benfurber/rust-basics/README.md

 > A few number types can have a value between 1 and 100: i32, a 32-bit number; u32, an unsigned 32-bit number; i64, a 64-bit number; as well as others.
 Rust defaults to an i32, which is the type of secret_number unless you add type information elsewhere that would cause Rust to infer a different numerical type.
 >
 > <https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html>

+Constants must be typed, variables (even immutable ones) don't have to be.

+Shadowing - can keep redefining a variable until you do something else.

+I can control the bit size of variables.
+8-bit is u8 (or i8) through to 128-bit as u128.
+I guess this is something I'll have to care about at some point.